-The Trinity College Grant is awarded as funds are

-available to full-time students, new or continuing, with need as a priority.
-Past or expected student participation in student leadership is considered.
+The Trinity College Grant is awarded as funds are available to full-time students, new or continuing, with need as a priority.
 Awards may be \$100-\$1,900 each semester.
 Trinity College may adjust awards on a case-by-case basis.